 Parents everywhere take their children to malls and events where Mr. Claus will be there to meet them.
 Kids sit on his lap.
 They pose for photos.
 They are reminded that if they’re good, Mr. Claus will bestow them with gifts and deliver them via their chimney on Christmas Eve, so they may wake to them under the tree on Christmas morning.

 In contrast, Mrs. Claus is presented as a devoted wife, the helper of Mr. Claus, and a baker of Christmas goodies.
-More often than not, she is depicted wearing an apron.
+More often than not, she is depicted wearing a kitchen apron.

 Implicit in this messaging is that Mr. Claus will meet with and receive gift requests from children, manage a workshop of elves, and drive a sleigh of reindeer to households worldwide to deliver gifts to children on Christmas Eve.